sircharm/Snake_pygame/docs/journal.md

 With the information of those videos in mind, I was able to create a new folder with separate python files for a Snake class and an AppleGroup class.
 The code is now much more organized and modular.
 When I have multiple snakes implemented, I plan on including all the snakes in a list so I can run a for loop for each method that needs to be executed.

   - I also made a score display for the game

+## Finishing the basics (april 27)

+Today I finished all the basic stuff I intended to implement.
+There's now persistent score keeping using sqlite3.
+There's still a lot to refine in the code and I want to introduce NPC snakes for the player to compete against, a main menu to select options, like having or not a outer wall.
+There is also still a lot of magic numbers in the code, which I'll have to solve at some point.